RTÉ Television Centre: Studio 3

 RTÉ's main television news bulletins are aired from Studio 3.
 The original studio was extended and equipped with unmanned robotic cameras in 2009.
 During December 2018 and January 2019 the studio was refurbished and upgraded to High Definition working to coincide with a relaunch of RTÉ News presentation on Monday 28 January 2019.
 The refurbishment of the studio and news presentation was part of a €1.7 million revamp.

 Studio 4

-The largest studio in the television centre, it can accommodate audiences of up to 250.
-This studio is home to programmes such as The Late Late Show, The Tommy Tiernan Show and Claire Byrne Live.
+This is the largest television studio in Ireland and it can accommodate audiences of up to 300.
+The studio is home to programmes such as The Late Late Show, The Tommy Tiernan Show and Claire Byrne Live.

 Studio 4 was completed in 1982 but did not enter full operation until 1986 when the popular weekday afternoon talk/entertainment show "Live at 3" was produced from the studio.

-Studio 4 was completely overhauled and refurbished in the summer of 1995 which saw it gain a permanent audience rostra installed which could accommodate audiences of up to 250 if required.
+The studio was completely overhauled and refurbished in the summer of 1995 which saw it gain a permanent audience rostra installed which could accommodate audiences of up to 300 if required.
 The long running Late Late Show and other key audience based entertainment shows moved into Studio 4 from Autumn 1995.